Terms and conditions

 22.2 A notice shall be sent to the address of a Party as set out in the Services Agreement.
 However, if the Party has notified the serving Party in writing of another address for the service of notices under the Services Agreement, the notice shall be sent to that address.

 22.3 A notice posted in Great Britain to an address in Great Britain is deemed to have been served on the second business day following its' posting.
 A notice posted in one country to an address in another country is deemed to have been served on the tenth business day following its posting.

 22.4 Clause 22.3 does not apply to a notice if there is a national or local suspension, curtailment or disruption of postal services which affects the collection of the notice or is such that the notice cannot be reasonably expected to be delivered within two business days after the next collection.

-22.6.1 If before the time at which the notice would otherwise be deemed to have been served, the receiving Party informs the sending Party that the notice has been received in a form which is unclear in a material respect; and
+22.6 Clauses 22.3 and 22.5 do not apply if within 24 hours of the time at which the notice would otherwise be deemed to have been served, the receiving Party informs the sending Party that the notice has been received in a form which is unclear in a material respect.

 22.7 A Party shall not attempt to prevent or delay the service on it of a notice under the Services Agreement.

 22.8 In this Clause: